Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Analysis

-where $N^{\mathrm{\gamma}}_{\mathrm{MC,true}}$ is the number of photons hitting the analysis region and $N^{\mathrm{single-\gamma}}_{\mathrm{MC,rec}}$ is the number of events reconstructed as single photons with the reconstructed hit position in the region.
-It is noted that hadron contamination was not considered in $N^{\mathrm{single-\gamma}}_{\mathrm{MC,rec}}$ because it should be corrected using PID correction.
+where $N^{\mathrm{\gamma}}_{\mathrm{MC,true}}$ is the number of photons hitting the analysis region, and $N^{\mathrm{single-\gamma}}_{\mathrm{MC,rec}}$ is the number of events reconstructed as single photons with the reconstructed hit position in the region.
+It is noted that hadron contamination was not considered in $N^{\mathrm{single-\gamma}}_{\mathrm{MC,rec}}$ because it should be corrected using the PID correction.
 Thus, the average of the results obtained using the two interaction models was used as the correction factor.
 The typical value of the factor was 1.1 -- 1.2.
-The difference from one mainly originates from the inefficiency of PID selection (~0.1) and the recovery of photon yield in multi-hit events (0.02 -- 0.08).
-Moreover, the interaction-model dependency of the factor is primarily caused by the difference in multi-hit events, and it was assigned as systematic uncertainty. \item Correction of long-life particle contribution $C^{c\tau}$; \\ The dominant source of photons measured by the detector is the \pizero decay produced at collisions, while decays of long-life particles such as $K^0$ and $\Lambda$ along the beam pipe located between the IP and the detector contribute to the photon yield.
-The contribution of long-life particles was estimated using an MC simulation by comparing the photon flux at the IP with that after transportation from the IP to the detector location.
+The difference from unity mainly originates from the inefficiency of the PID selection ($\sim0.1$) and the recovery of the photon yield in multi-hit events (0.02 -- 0.08).
+Moreover, the interaction-model dependency of the factor is primarily caused by the difference in multi-hit events, and it was assigned as a systematic uncertainty. \item Correction of long-lived particle contribution $C^{c\tau}$; \\ The dominant sources of photons measured by the detector are the \pizero~and $\eta$ decays produced at collisions, while decays of long-lived particles such as $K^0$ and $\Lambda$ along the beam pipe located between the IP and the detector contribute to the photon yield.
+In this analysis, the measured photons are defined as photons either directly produced in $pp$ interactions or from subsequent decays of directly produced particles with mean lifetime ($c\tau$) smaller than 1 cm.
+The contribution of long-lived particles with $c\tau\,>\,1\,\mathrm{cm}$ was estimated using an MC simulation by comparing the photon flux at the IP with that after transportation from the IP to the detector location.
 It was removed via the application of the correction factor.
-The contribution was relatively large in low \xF$\;$regions, typically 8\% of the total yield at \xF$\;$ approximately 0.1, whereas it was less than 1\% in the high \xF$\;$region of more than 0.5.
-The correction factors were calculated as the average of the results obtained using the four interaction models: \EPOSLHC~\cite{EPOSLHC}, \QGSJET~\cite{QGSJET}, \SIBYLL~\cite{Sibyll2.3d}, and \DPMJET~\cite{DPMJET}.
-Furthermore, the systematic uncertainty of the factor was estimated as the maximum deviation from the average of each model result. \item Geometrical correction factor $C^{\mathrm{geo.}}$; \\ A correction factor was introduced to correct the limitation of the $\phi$ range, and it was calculated as $C^{\mathrm{geo.}} = 360^\circ / \Delta \phi$. \end{itemize}
+The contribution was relatively large in the low \xF$\;$regions, typically 8\% of the total yield at \xF$\;$ approximately 0.1, whereas it was less than 1\% in the high \xF$\;$region of more than 0.5.
+The correction factors were calculated as the average of the results obtained using the four interaction models: \EPOSLHC$\;$, \QGSJET$\;$, \SIBYLL, and \DPMJET.
+Furthermore, the systematic uncertainty of the factor was estimated as the maximum deviation from the average of each model result. \item Geometrical correction factor $C^{\mathrm{geo}}$; \\ A correction factor was introduced to correct for the limitated $\phi$ range of the detector, and it was calculated as $C^{\mathrm{geo}} = 360^\circ / \Delta \phi$. \end{itemize}